Page Reviewed / Updated - November 23, 2020

 Income Limits – These limits change each year with the federal cost of living adjustment.
 In 2020, individual gross income (total pay before any deductions, such as taxes) cannot exceed $2,349 per month.
 For married couples in which both spouses are applying for services, monthly income is limited to $4,698.
 (Each spouse is considered as a single applicant).
 Individuals and couples who are over this income level have the option to use a Miller Trust, also called a Qualified Income Trust, to reduce income to within the limit and qualify.
 Money from the Miller Trust is commonly used to help cover medical and care costs of the Medicaid applicant.

 Asset Limits - These limits typically do not change as frequently as does the income limit.
-For the last several years, the limit for a single applicant has been $2,000, and has been $4,000 for a married couple in which both spouses are applying for Medicaid.
-Fortunately, Alabama permits non-applying spouses to retain some of the couple’s net worth and property.
+For the last several years, the limit for a single applicant has been $2,000 -- $4,000 for a married couple in which both spouses are applying for Medicaid.
+Fortunately, Alabama permits non-applying spouses to keep some of the couple’s net worth and property.
 (A couple’s assets are considered jointly owned.
 Learn more here).
 The couple’s primary residence, valued up to $595,000 (as of 2020), their auto, household items, and personal effects are not counted towards eligibility purposes.
 In addition, in 2020, the healthier, non-applicant spouse may be able to keep up to $128,640 of their savings and retirement accounts.
 This is referred to as the community spouse resource allowance (CSRA).

 Past Asset Transfer Considerations – Importantly, the state may review an applicant's financial transfers as far back as 60 months from the date of application to verify money was not given away, or assets sold under fair market value, to meet Medicaid’s asset limit and qualify for Medicaid.
 This is called the Medicaid Look-Back Period and may result in a period of ineligibility if one is found to be in violation.